DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **C. Are your axes properly labeled?**

 All visuals contain proper labels for each axis.
+We can clearly see what does the axis represent for.

 **D. Do you use color properly?**